Americans snap to attention on virus as big events canceled

 CBS Evening News anchor Norah O’Donnell solemnly declared during Wednesday evening’s broadcast that two employees of the network had tested positive and those who worked closely with them had been asked to self-quarantine.

 Later in the day, Hollywood icon Tom Hanks announced that he and his wife have tested positive for the virus.
-Just as the Hanks news was bouncing around the internet and on people’s phones, the NBA said it was suspending its season until further notice.
+Just as the Hanks news was bouncing around the internet and on people’s phones, the NBA said it would pause its season until further notice.

+“The NBA will use this hiatus to determine next steps for moving forward in regard to the coronavirus pandemic,” the league said in a statement.

 In his prime-time address, Trump declared that he is sharply restricting passenger travel from 26 European nations to the U.S. beginning late Friday, at midnight.
 Trump said the month-long restrictions won’t apply to the United Kingdom, and there would be exemptions for “Americans who have undergone appropriate screenings.”
 He said the U.S. would monitor the situation to determine if travel could be reopened earlier.